thednainus/senegalHIVmodel/analyses/scripts/R-scripts/Models/Subtypes_Combined/README.md

 **Model 6**

 Also to assumed uncertainty in the self-reported *gpm*, we removed all *gpm* sequences from the phylogenetic tree and added the prevalence term to the calculation of the likelihood.
-This plot is only shown in the main text.

 **Model 7**

-We assumed some uncertainty in the self-reported *gpm* by assigning to every *gpm* sequence a value of 0.5 (50%) of being \textit{gpm} and 0.5 (50%) of being *msm* and added the prevalence term to the calculation of the likelihood.
+We assumed some uncertainty in the self-reported *gpm* by assigning to every *gpm* sequence a value of 0.5 (50%) of being *gpm* and 0.5 (50%) of being *msm* and added the prevalence term to the calculation of the likelihood.